 Pick it up curbside

 Still prefer online shopping?
 That’s totally understandable.
-Whether you choose to save the online shipping costs, want the instant gratification of receiving your item the same day, or just don’t want to risk exposure to other people, click and collect is there for you.
+Whether you choose to save the online shipping costs, want the instant gratification of receiving your item the same day, or just don’t want to risk exposure to other people, curbside pickup is there for you.
 In this model, you can shop online and arrange to pick up your goods curbside or at a specific bay or kiosk.
-And at the heart of click and collect is an appointment, where you’ve scheduled a time to pick up your merchandise, and the store knows you’re coming and is ready for you.
+And at the heart of curbside pickup is an appointment, where you’ve scheduled a time to pick up your merchandise, and the store knows you’re coming and is ready for you.

 Managing store traffic